Navigating Ramadan with IBS: A Guide to Low FODMAP Eating

 • Digestive distress: Consuming large meals or foods high in FODMAPs after a day of fasting can lead to bloating, gas and general discomfort.

-• Dehydration: Limited access to water during fasting hours can impact digestion and overall well-being.
+• Dehydration: Limited access to water during fasting hours can impact our digestion and our internal stress levels.

 Top Tips for Navigating Ramadan with IBS